Bricktech2000/Notes/notes/sensory augmentation.md

 **see** [[umwelt]]

-_adding new senses to the human body in a non-intrusive manner_

 _feeding information into the [[brain]] via unusual sensory channels_

 as humans, we don't "miss" the world of smell a dog lives in as we have never experienced it. _we are firmly settled in our [[umwelt]]_